MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/error-when-burning-files-to-disc.md

 ms.prod-support-area-path: File Explorer/Windows Explorer
 ms.technology: ShellExperience
 ---
-# You may receive an error when burning files to disc
+# You may receive an error when you burn files to disc

-This article provides a resolution to an error that occurs when burning files to disc.
+This article provides a resolution to an error that occurs when you burn files to disc.

 _Original product version:_ &nbsp; Windows 8
 _Original KB number:_ &nbsp; 2748977